p2panda/handbook/website/docs/02-organising-data/queries.md

   publicKeys: [String!]!

   """
-  identifier of the whole document
+  identifier of the returned document
   """
   id: String!

   """
-  identifier of the document at this point in time
+  document view id contained in this response
   """
   viewId: String!

   """
-  flag indicating if this document has been deleted
+  this field is `true` if this document has been deleted
   """
   deleted: Boolean!

   """
-  flag indicating if this document view has been updated at least once
+  this field is `true` if this document view has been updated at least once
   """
   edited: Boolean!
 }